- Master of Laws, University of Copenhagen

 - Qualified Lawyers Transfer Scheme

-Contract law, i.e. the formation, construction/interpretation, adaption, performance, termination and breach of contract, including the principles for calculation and determination of damages, with a wide application with regard to industries and sectors and in both a common law and a civil law context.
+He specialises in contract law, i.e. the formation, construction/interpretation, adaption, performance, termination and breach of contract, including the principles for calculation and determination of damages, with a wide application with regard to industries and sectors and in both a common law and a civil law context.

 - England and Wales

 - Member of Arbitration Chambers (2017 – present)